 The “Most Important Mile” was written at the height of the COVID-19 pandemic when online and local delivery had surged as a necessary way to obtain needed goods.
 Yet, while others locked down, the essential workers delivering these goods could not.
 The ensuing risk to workers and disparities in who has access to and can obtain these services partly fueled this investigation into more inclusive approaches.

-In this 75-minute webinar, you will meet authors Dr. Anthony Townsend and Bryan Boyer, who will discuss their report, then take part in a panel discussion focusing on how autonomous vehicles impact society and individuals.
-Shared-Use Mobility Center CEO Benjie de la Peña will moderate.
+In this webinar, you meet authors Dr. Anthony Townsend and Bryan Boyer, who discussed their report and how autonomous vehicles impact society and individuals.
+Imogen Pierce, who works in sustainable mobility and future technology for Fully Charged and ethical AI company Bubblr, also joined the discussion alongside Shared-Use Mobility Center CEO Benjie de la Peña who moderated.

 Media Contact: Leslie@sharedusemobilitycenter.org

 Dr. Anthony Townsend is Urbanist in Residence at Cornell Tech’s Jacobs Institute.
 As part of the founding team of the university’s Urban Tech Hub, located on Roosevelt Island in New York City, he directs applied research and teaches courses on smart cities engineering.
 Anthony is the author of two books on the future of cities and technology, Ghost Road: Beyond the Driverless Car (2020) and Smart Cities: Big Data, Civic Hackers and the Quest for A New Utopia (2013), both published by W.W.
 Norton & Co.
 His consultancy, Star City Group, works around the world with industry, government and philanthropy on urban tech foresight, policy, and planning studies.